viksit-siddhant/scripts/README.md

-a script for accessing subreddits, viewing their links, and reading comments, all from the command line
+a script for accessing subreddits, viewing their links, and reading comments, all from the command line.
+Run as `python intrloop.py [Options]`

 dependencies:
     w3m